Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

 The challenge of the present paper is two-fold.
-We first ask whether weak-measurement-induced geometrical phases go hand-in-hand with emergent dephasing.
+We first ask whether weak-measurement-induced phases go hand-in-hand with emergent dephasing.
 Secondly, provided that dephasing is part of such protocols, does this dephasing have a term similar to GD?
-Our main findings are: (i) Indeed, measurement-induced generation of geometrical phases does give rise to dephasing. (ii) In similitude to Hamitonian dynamics of dissipative systems, leading to dynamical and geometrical components, here both the phase and the dephasing generated by measurement protocols comprise a symmetric and an antisymmetric (w.r.t. changing directionality) components. (iii) The emergent dephasing in such measurement-based steering protocols may diverge.
+Our main findings are: (i) Indeed, measurement-induced generation of phases does give rise to dephasing. (ii) In similitude to Hamitonian dynamics of dissipative systems, leading to dynamical and geometrical components, here both the phase and the dephasing generated by measurement protocols comprise a symmetric and an antisymmetric (w.r.t. changing directionality) components.
+The latter manifests the existence of intrinsic chirality in weak measurements (cf.~Fig.~\ref{fig:trajectories_on_the_Bloch_sphere}). (iii) The emergent dephasing in such measurement-based steering protocols may diverge.
 These divergences are associated with topological transitions underlying the steering protocols.

-\emph{Overview}.---As a concrete (but generalizable) example we consider a “system” made up of spin $1/2$, represented by the operator $\mathbf{S}$.
-Our detector has two possible readouts, $r=0$ and $r=1$; the back-action of a quantum measurement on the system state is encoded in the respective Kraus operators $\mathcal{M}^{(r)}$ operating on the system \citep{Nielsen2010,Wiseman2010,Jacobs2014a}.
-In the case of a strong (projective) measurement, the back-action projects the system's state onto the $\pm1/2$ eigenstates of the measured spin projection $\mathbf{n}\cdot\mathbf{S}$.
-For non-projective (generalized) measurements, the effect of back-action is more subtle, cf.~Fig.~\ref{fig:trajectories_on_the_Bloch_sphere}(a).